Yachting World

 Race to Alaska Podcast

 The Race to Alaska will hold its 8th edition in 2024 , continuing with its 750-mile course from Port Townsend, WA to Ketchikan, AK.
 And now there is a podcast series prior to the June 9 start.
-This episode questions how two of the entrants could be in the same race.
-Meet the soloist of Team SKOFTIG as they chat with Jake and the quad-ists Team Juvenile Delinquents who caught up with the Race Boss.
+In this episode, three teams are quizzed on prop choice, sleeping in coffins, and things that could derail the whole endeavor:

 Tags: podcast , Race to Alaska , Race to Alaska Podcast